 Individuals with Down Syndrome tend to have low muscle tone around the mouth.
 Tongue protrusion and speech difficulties are a result of this low muscle tone.
 It is important to stimulate and wake up these fine muscles.
 We did a lot of oral motor exercises with Alex since she was a few months old.
-Alex has pretty good "lip closure" and has several audible words at 2.
-Some suggestions:
+Alex has pretty good "lip closure" and has several audible words at 2. so so important for speech....work on lip closure, not letting the tongue hang out!...but make it fun!

 - tapping around the lips